Certora/Documentation/docs/ref-manual/cvl/types.md

 transaction to revert.

 By contrast, out-of-bounds array accesses in CVL are treated as undefined
-values: if `i > a.length` then the prover considers every possible value for `a[i]` when constructing counterexamples.
+values: if `i > a.length` then the Prover considers every possible value for `a[i]` when constructing counterexamples.

 CVL Arrays also have the following limitations: